Zoe Hives: 2019: Grand Slam debut and first win

 In January, Hives was awarded a wildcard into the Australian Open and defeated Bethanie Mattek-Sands in round one – her first ever Grand Slam main-draw win.
 She lost to Caroline Garcia in the second round.

 2022: Wimbledon debut

 In January 2022, Hives played her first professional match since September 2019 and made the second round of the 2022 Australian Open – Women's singles qualifying.

-She entered into the main draw, using protected ranking in the qualifying competition, making her Grand Slam debut at the 2022 Wimbledon Championships.
+She entered into the main draw, using protected ranking in the qualifying competition, making her major debut at the 2022 Wimbledon Championships.